metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

 To follow this, a new architecture has to define two classes

-- a ``Model`` class, defining the core of the architecture.
+- A ``Model`` class, defining the core of the architecture.
 This class must implement the interface documented in :py:class:`metatrain.utils.abc.ModelInterface`
-- a ``Trainer`` class, used to train an architecture and produce a model that can be evaluated and exported.
+- A ``Trainer`` class, used to train an architecture and produce a model that can be evaluated and exported.
 This class must implement the interface documented below in :py:class:`metatrain.utils.abc.TrainerInterface`.